corvulpex/hasht-server/README.md

 ### Using the running server

-After the server is running you can use the hashtable with the client side program.
+After the server is running you can use the hashtable with the client side program.<br>
 You can quit it by entering 'q'.